Thunderbird Entertainment: Thunderbird Releasing

-In September 2014, it was announced that Thunderbird Entertainment acquired Thunderbird Releasing.
-Thunderbird Releasing is a London-based all-rights film distribution company, with a division in Canada, specializing in arthouse, independent and world cinema.
+In September 2014, it was announced that Thunderbird Entertainment had acquired Thunderbird Releasing.
+This is a London-based all-rights film distribution company, with a division in Canada, specializing in arthouse, independent and world cinema.
 Established in 2002 by Eve Gabereau and Edward Fletcher, the company releases 25-plus films a year and has a library of over 300 titles.

-Films distributed in the UK and Ireland include, Hirokazu Koreeda's Palme d'Or and Golden Globes-winning film Shoplifters (2018), Sara Colangelo's award-winning drama The Kindergarten Teacher (2019) and may el-Toukhy's Sundance hit Queen of Hearts (2019).
+Films distributed in the UK and Ireland include Hirokazu Kore-eda's Palme d'Or and Golden Globes-winning film Shoplifters (2018), Sara Colangelo's award-winning drama The Kindergarten Teacher (2019), and May el-Toukhy's Sundance hit Queen of Hearts (2019).

 Atomic Cartoons

 On July 8, 2015, Thunderbird Entertainment bought the Vancouver-based animation studio Atomic Cartoons.
 Atomic Cartoons is now referred to as "Thunderbird's Kids and Family Division", though it also retains its own distinctive corporate identity.

 Atomic Cartoons was founded in 1999 by Trevor Bentley, Mauro Casalese, Olaf Miller and Rob Davies.
-Throughout its history, Atomic Cartoons has worked with partners such as Marvel Animation, Netflix, Disney, Cartoon Network, Warner Bros., Lego, Mattel, Spin Master and Nelvana.
-Atomic's productions include Emmy Award-winning Beat Bugs, the upcoming Netflix series The Last Kids on Earth, the Disney show 101 Dalmatian Street, Counterfeit Cat, Minecraft Mini Series, Marvel's Avengers Assemble, Max & Ruby and LEGO Jurassic World: The Secret Exhibit.
+Atomic has worked with partners such as Marvel Animation, Netflix, Disney, Cartoon Network, Warner Bros., Lego, Mattel, Spin Master and Nelvana.
+Its productions include Emmy Award-winning Beat Bugs, the Netflix series The Last Kids on Earth, the Disney series 101 Dalmatian Street, Counterfeit Cat, Minecraft Mini Series, Marvel's Avengers Assemble, Max & Ruby, and Lego Jurassic World: The Secret Exhibit.

 Jennifer Twiner McCarron currently serves as chief executive officer, a role she was appointed to in 2016, after previously serving as Atomic's Head of Development.
 In 2018, Twiner McCarron was appointed chief executive officer for Thunderbird Entertainment Group, while also retaining the role of CEO at Atomic Cartoons.

-In 2019.
-Mathew Berkowitz was named the company's Chief Creative Officer for both Thunderbird Entertainment and Atomic Cartoons.
+In 2019, Mathew Berkowitz was named chief creative officer for both Thunderbird Entertainment and Atomic Cartoons.

 In February 2020, the company announced the opening of its third animation studio and first in Burbank, California.
-The studio will be led by Matthew Berkowitz, the chief creative officer of Thunderbird and Atomic Cartoons.
-Aaron Behl and Kristin Cummings, co-vice presidents, of Atomic Originals, will also hold senior leadership roles.
+The studio was to be led by Berkowitz.
+Aaron Behl and Kristin Cummings, co-vice presidents of Atomic Originals, also hold senior leadership roles.
 Atomic now has a capacity for 880 crew members across its three facilities (the other two studios are located in Vancouver, BC and Ottawa, ON).

 Global Distribution and Consumer Products Division

 In January 2021, Thunderbird announced the creation of a new Global Distribution and Consumer Products Division.
-Industry veteran Richard Goldsmith joins Thunderbird and Atomic Cartoons, the company's Kids and Family Division, to lead the new venture as President of Global Distribution and Consumer Products.
+Industry veteran Richard Goldsmith joined Thunderbird and Atomic Cartoons, the company's Kids and Family Division, to lead the new venture as president of Global Distribution and Consumer Products.